rebeccatraceyt/WhatTheBlank/README.md

 **Mute Button Bug** - One of the biggest challenges the developer met in the developmental process was the *mute button* feature.
 The feature allows users to manage the audio setting of the game, toggling the sound effects on and off.
 In implementing it, the developer's knowledge was challenged to the fullest in ensuring that the preference the user set on one page would carry through to the next page.
 In their learning, the developer was able to create the necessary functions and conditions that allowed the feature to work, storing the preference for the next page.
 Although it tested their knowledge, the reward of successfully implementing it was worth it.

+**Email Validation Issue** For the **Suggestions Form** the design was to create a modal form that could only be submitted once all areas were complete and, on submission, the user would receive a success message, providing them with the necessary feedback.
+The problem with this was that, by default, the modal button would override this validation, closing the modal regardless of whether the user had actually inputted any information.
+In order to rectify this, the developer used the [jQuery Validation](https://jqueryvalidation.org/ "Link to jQuery Validation page") plugin that would allow for jQuery to validate the form, which could then allow for a conditional response, when the form was validated.

 [Back to top ⇧](#blank)

 ## Technologies Used